spark1e/CarRental/README.md

 Project repo: github.com/spark1e/CarRental

-This project is an autharization form for user log in.
-Program checks if username and password entered by user are matched with any record in the database.
-Error window is displaid if username/password fields are empty or log in is failed.
-Window is draggable and user can use tab and enter keys on textboxs.
-New user is added to the local database with Register Form.
-This form checks if username already exists.
+This project is an authorization form for user login.
+Program checks if the username and password entered by the user are matched with any record in the database.
+Error window is displayed if username/password fields are empty or login is failed.
+The window is draggable and users can use the tab and enter keys on textboxes.
+The new user is added to the local database with Register Form.
+This form checks if the username already exists.
 Password requirements will be implemented in the next version of this program.
-Local SQL database is used to store user information.
+A local SQL database is used to store user information.
 SQL connection and query are used in the code.
-GUI is decigned using C++/CLI .NET for Visual Studio 2022.
+GUI is designed using C++/CLI .NET for Visual Studio 2022.

 - Log In Form